LemmyNet/lemmy-docs/src/administration/troubleshooting.md

 Check that [federation is allowed on both instances](federation_getting_started.md).

-Also ensure that the time is accurately set on your server.
-Activities are signed with a timestamp, and will be discarded if it is off by more than 10 seconds.
+Also ensure that the time is correct on your server.
+Activities are signed with a timestamp, and will be discarded if it is off by more than one hour.

+It is possible that federation requests to `/inbox` are blocked by tools such as Cloudflare.
+The sending instance can find HTTP errors with the following steps:

+- Set `RUST_LOG=lemmy_federate=trace` for Lemmy
+- Reload the new configuration: `docker compose up -d`
+- Search for messages containing the target instance domain: `docker compose logs -f --tail=100 lemmy-federate |  grep lemm.ee -C 10`
+- If you use a [separate container for outgoing federation](horizontal_scaling.md), you need to apply the previous steps to that container only
+- You also may have to reset the fail count for the target instance (see below)

+### Reset federation fail count for instance

+If federation sending to a specific instance has been failing consistently, Lemmy will slow down sending using exponential backoff.
+For testing it can be useful to reset this and make Lemmy send activities immediately.
+To do this use the following steps:

+- Stop Lemmy, or specifically the container for outgoing federation `docker compose stop lemmy`
+- Enter SQL command line: `sudo docker compose exec postgres psql -U lemmy`
+- Find id of the target instance: `select * from instance where domain = 'lemm.ee';`
+- Reset failure count via SQL: `update federation_queue_state set fail_count = 0 where instance_id = 137189;`
+- Exit SQL command line with `\q`, then restart Lemmy: `docker compose start lemmy`

 ### Other instances don't receive actions reliably